linxule/liminal_backrooms/README.txt

 3. Branching Features:
    - Right-click on any text to access branching options:
      - 🕳️ Rabbithole: Explore a concept in depth
-     - 🧶 Loom: Continue from a specific point
+     - 🔱 Fork: Continue from a specific point
    - Click nodes in the network graph to navigate between branches
    - Adjust interations and models on the fly without restarting the application
    - Drag nodes to organize your conversation map